Misty Copeland called out a Russian theater for blackface. Some people are defending the theater

 After legendary ballerina Misty Copeland called out the Bolshoi Theatre for its use of blackface in performances, the theatre told Russian state-run media that it would continue the practice despite the criticism.

-The debate started earlier this month, when Copeland -- known for being the American Ballet Theatre's first African-American principal dancer -- posted a photo of two young ballerinas with the Bolshoi Theatre, set to perform the classic ballet "La Bayadère," a tragic love story set in India.
+The debate started earlier this month, when Copeland -- known for being the American Ballet Theatre's first female African-American principal dancer -- posted a photo of two young ballerinas with the Bolshoi Theatre, set to perform the classic ballet "La Bayadère," a tragic love story set in India.

 The problem?
 The two dancers are posing in blackface.

-Note: CORRECTION: This story has been updated to clarify Copeland is the first female African-American principal dancer for the American Ballet Theatre.